-Summer break is a time of fun activities and adventures, but for some children, summer vacation takes on a different meaning.
+Summer break is supposed to be a time of fun activities and adventures, but for some children, summer vacation takes on a different meaning.
 It can mean less structure in their daily routines and fewer reliable meals.
-According to Feeding America, nearly 3,000 children in our community experience food insecurity.
+In FY21, CommUnity Food Bank served more than 4,000 children.

-This is the equivalent of roughly eight elementary schools in Johnson County filled exclusively with children who don’t know where their next meal will come from.
+This is the equivalent of thirteen elementary schools filled exclusively with children who don’t know where their next meal will come from.

-Your support for Strike Out Hunger, sponsored by Hills Bank, will help us make a significant impact in the lives of children in our community.
+Your support for Strike Out Hunger, sponsored by Hills Bank, will help us make a positive impact on the lives of children in our community.

 Hold a Strike Out Hunger Food Drive